 What we learned: Why would a business organization that counts fast-growing tech companies among its members need to also have a charitable arm to fulfill its mission?
 We respond to this question by explaining how our membership fees are modest, allowing young business leaders to get involved and start learning how they can make a difference in the public policy that shapes the issues that concern them and the communities in which they live.
 We have witnessed that as companies find an efficient and affordable onramp to civic engagement, they are making deeper financial investments over time.
 Our member workgroups and educational programming is building a more informed and engaged business citizenry!

 BBPDX Members Influence City Council To Support Portland's Bus System

 What: On June 20, the Portland City Council met to vote on whether to adopt the Enhanced Transit Corridors Plan, a strategy that will help free buses from traffic congestion, creating an opportunity to grow transit ridership, improve commute times, and reduce air pollution.
-In addition to submitting a written testimony in support of the plan that included signatures from more than 50 BBPDX members, BBPDX's Chief Collaboration Officer Ashley Henry testified in person ahead of the vote.
+In addition to submitting a written testimony in support of the plan that included signatures from more than 50 BBPDX members, BBPDX's Executive Director Ashley Henry testified in person ahead of the vote.

 Following the testimony, City Council unanimously voted to adopted the ETC — a huge win for Portland's bus system!

 What we learned: Before deciding on our first transportation policy for the year, we took the first step of convening a self-selected group of approximately 30 BBPDX members in early February to study a number of transportation issues coming before City Council and Metro in the coming months and years.
 The workgroup’s activity was highly effective and also set the stage for BBPDX’s involvement in the Central City in Motion project later in the year.

 READ MORE: Read the thank you letter from Portland Commissioner Dan Saltzman and PBOT Director Leah Treat.